rvargas42/42CommonCore/README.md

 - Born2BeRoot: instalation and management of a debian server machine
 - GNL: function that reads a line from a file descriptor
 - PUSH_SWAP: introduction to sorting algorithms.
 It sorts a stack of numbers with insertion sort.

-## CURRENT PROJECTS
 - FdF: Fil de Fer corresponds is my first graphics project.
 It implements a model to represent a 3D mesh from a 2D map.

-- PIPEX:
+## CURRENT PROJECTS
+- Philosophers: learning to use the POSIX thread api